-A pre-existing condition (PEC) is an ailment, illness or condition where, in the opinion of a medical practitioner appointed by nib (not your own doctor), the signs or symptoms of a condition existed during the six months before you first joined hospital cover or upgraded to a higher level of hospital cover.
+A pre-existing condition (PEC) is an ailment, illness or condition where, in the opinion of a medical practitioner appointed by nib (not your own doctor), the signs or symptoms of the condition existed during the six months prior to you first joining hospital cover or upgrading to a higher level of hospital cover.

-A health condition can still be considered pre-existing even though the illness had not been formally diagnosed prior to you purchasing or upgrading your level of hospital cover.
+A health condition can still be considered pre-existing even if the illness had not been formally diagnosed prior to you purchasing or upgrading your hospital cover.

-If your condition or illness is determined to have met the pre-existing condition definition, a 12 month waiting period applies from the date of joining or upgrading your level of hospital cover. nib may not pay hospital benefits for treatment for the condition during this waiting periods (or, if you have upgraded, may pay benefits in line with your previous level of cover).
+If your condition meets the pre-existing condition definition, in most instances a 12 month waiting period applies from the date of joining or upgrading your hospital cover. nib will not pay hospital benefits for treatment for the condition during this waiting period.

-The pre-existing condition rule applies the same way across all health funds.
-Similar to waiting periods, the pre-existing condition rule exists to keep health cover fair.
+Similar to waiting periods, the pre-existing condition rule exists to keep health cover fair for all members, and it applies to all health funds.
 Otherwise it could be possible for people who are knowingly unwell to join a health fund and claim for a planned procedure and leave.
-It is this type of claiming behaviour that makes health insurance more expensive for everyone.

 With your doctor’s help, we’ll determine if your condition is pre-existing.
 Your doctor will have to complete some paperwork to identify if there were any signs or symptoms of the condition, or if signs would have been evident to a GP (had a GP been consulted) in the six months prior to joining or upgrading your hospital cover.